Skip to main content

 What causes prostate cancer?

-Does frequent ejaculation protect you from prostate cancer?
+Does frequent ejaculation prevent prostate cancer?

-The best evidence so far comes from a 2016 analysis of about 30,000 men.
-This analysis found that people who ejaculated at least 21 days every month in the past had a 20% lower chance of getting prostate cancer — compared with those who ejaculated 4 to 7 times a month.
+The strongest evidence so far comes from a 2016 analysis of about 30,000 men.
+This analysis found that people who ejaculated at least 21 days every month in the past had a 20% lower chance of getting prostate cancer compared with those who ejaculated 4 to 7 times a month.

 Does having a lot of sexual partners protect you from prostate cancer?